Make changes to your anti-money laundering authorisation

-You need to apply to make changes to your Anti Money Laundering (AML) authorisation.
+You can apply by logging into mySRA to make changes to your anti-money laundering (AML) authorisation.

 You must confirm the services your firm undertakes that are subject to money laundering regulations.